 2) Spice Bazaar

-Spice Bazaar, or more known as Mısır Çarşısı, is located in Eminönü which is also near the Grand Bazaar.
+Spice Bazaar, more known as Mısır Çarşısı, is located in Eminönü which is also near the Grand Bazaar.
 This Bazaar stands behind the magnificent Yeni Mosque and Flower Bazaar.
-The word “Mısır” means both Egypt and corn in Turkish and it means to say that this Bazaar sells spices that comes from the Egypt, where the spices first originated.
-At the historic Mısır Çarşısı Bazzar, you will find many authentic local spices - such as paprika
+The word “Mısır” means both Egypt and corn in Turkish and it means to say that this Bazaar sells spices that come from Egypt, where the spices first originated.
+At the historic Mısır Çarşısı Bazaar, you will find many authentic local spices - such as paprika

 3) Book Bazaar

-The Book Bazaar – also known as Sahaflar Çarşısı – is located at the heart Istanbul, Beyazıt, near the Istanbul University.
+The Book Bazaar – also known as Sahaflar Çarşısı – is located at the heart of Istanbul, Beyazıt, near Istanbul University.
 It is said to be the place where the first book was printed in Turkey in 1729.
-At the courtyard, you can find a statue of Ibrahim Muteferrika
+In the courtyard, you can find a statue of Ibrahim Muteferrika

 , who was the publisher of that book.
 At this historic Bazaar, you will be able to find some of the oldest books relating to Turkish-Islamic culture as well as educational and story books.